Ultimate guide to United Airlines miles: Part 5 – How to unlock more available award seats

 Additionally, with these cards you get access to all Everyday (standard) awards, meaning you can use their miles to book seats on any United Airlines flight, even if it’s the last seat on the plane.
-However, you will be charged double the amount of miles of a Saver award.
+However, it’ll cost you more miles than a saver award.

 But does this really work?
 We checked it out!

-All-New Ultimate Guide to United Airlines Miles Series Index
+Ultimate Guide to United Airlines miles series index

 - Part 1 – Introduction